-Brugia malayi L3s were obtained from the NIAID/NIH Filariasis Research Reagent Resource Center (FR3) at the University of Georgia, Athens, GA.
+Brugia malayi L3s were obtained from the NIAID/NIH Filariasis Research Reagent Resource Center (FR3) at the University of Georgia, Athens, GA

-Construction of monovalent and multivalent DNA vaccines
+2.3.
+Construction of monovalent and multivalent DNA vaccines:

-To prepare monovalent vaccine, codon optimized BmVAL-1 (Acc: AF042088) or Bmalt-2 (Acc: U84723) genes were cloned into the eukaryotic expression vector pVAX1 (Invitrogen, Carlsbad, CA) using insert specific primers.
-To prepare multivalent vaccine, codon optimized BmVAL-1 gene was first cloned into pVAX1 vector with no stop codon using already published primer sequences with a pst I site.
+To prepare monovalent vaccine, codon optimized BmVAL-1 (Acc: AF042088) or Bmalt-2 (Acc: U84723) genes were cloned into the eukaryotic expression vector pVAX1 (Invitrogen, Carlsbad, CA) using insert specific primers.^{13,24} To prepare multivalent vaccine, codon optimized BmVAL-1 gene was first cloned into pVAX1 vector with no stop codon using already published primer sequences with a pst I site.
 Codon optimized Bmalt-2 gene was then inserted into this clone using gene specific primers.
-PCR parameters for all the constructs were: 94°C denaturation for 30s, 50°C primer annealing for 30s, and 72°C primer extension for 30s for 30 cycles; a final extension of 5 minutes was performed at 72°C. Insert DNA was finally sequenced to ensure authenticity of the cloned nucleotide sequence on both strands.
-Plasmids were maintained and propagated in $E.\ coli$ Top10F' cells.
-Plasmids were purified using an endotoxin free plasmid extraction kit (Qiagen, Valencia, CA).
-DNA was analyzed by agarose gel electrophoresis and quantified in a spectrophotometer (OD 260/280, ratio > 1.8).
+PCR parameters for all the constructs were: 94°C denaturation for 30 s, 50°C primer annealing for 30 s, 72°C primer extension for 30 s for 30 cycles; a final extension of 5 min was performed at 72° C. Insert DNA was finally sequenced to ensure authenticity of the cloned nucleotide sequence on both strands.
+Plasmids were maintained and propagated in E.coli Top10F' cells.
+Plasmids were purified using endotoxin free plasmid extraction kit (Qiagen, Valencia, CA).
+DNA was analyzed by agarose gel electrophoresis and quantified in a spectrophotometer (OD 260/280, ratio>1.8).

+2.4.
 Expression and Purification of recombinant proteins

-Recombinant BmVAL-1 and rBmALT-2 were expressed in pRSET-A vector and purified using an immobilized cobalt metal affinity column chromatography as described previously from our laboratory.
-Endotoxins in the recombinant preparations were removed by passing the recombinant proteins through polymyxin B affinity columns (Thermo Fisher Scientific, Rockford, IL) and the levels of endotoxin in the final preparations were determined using an E-TOXATE kit (Sigma-Aldrich, St Louis, MO) as per manufacturer's instructions.
-Endotoxin levels in the final preparations (0.005 EU/mL) were below detection limits in these recombinant protein preparations.
+Recombinant BmVAL-1 and rBmALT-2 were expressed in pRSET-A vector and purified using an immobilized cobalt metal affinity column chromatography as described previously from our laboratory.^{17,18} Endotoxin in the recombinant preparations were removed by passing the recombinant proteins through polymyxin B affinity columns (Thermo Fisher Scientific, Rockford, IL) and the levels of endotoxin in the final preparations were determined using an E-TOXATE kit (Sigma, St Louis, MO) as per manufacturer's instructions.
+Endotoxin levels in the final preparations (0.005 EU/ml) were below detection limits in these recombinant protein preparations.

+2.5.
 Immunoreactivity of the various human sera

-To determine whether the human sera samples carried antibodies against BmVAL-1 or BmALT-2, we performed an ELISA as described before.
-For isotype specific ELISA, alkaline phosphatase conjugated goat anti-human IgG1, anti-human IgG2, anti-human IgG3, and anti-human IgG4 antibodies (Sigma) were used as the secondary antibodies.
+To determine if the human sera samples carries antibodies against BmVAL-1 or BmALT-2, we performed an ELISA as described before.^{11,13} For isotype specific ELISA, alkaline phosphatase conjugated goat anti-human IgG1, anti-human IgG2, anti-human IgG3, and anti-human IgG4 antibodies (Sigma) were used as the secondary antibodies.

+2.6.
 Immunization protocol for mice and jirds

-Six-week old male Balb/c mice and 35-40 g outbred male Mongolian gerbils (jirds) purchased from Charles River Laboratories (Wilmington, MA) were used in these experiments.
-Animals were treated according to the guidelines in the Guide for the Care and Use of Laboratory Animals.
-Humane use of animals in this study and the protocol were approved by the IACUC committee at the College of Medicine, University of Illinois Rockford.
-The reason for using two different animal models to test the vaccine formulations is that the B. malayi parasite does not mature into adults in mice, so that vaccine-induced protection against the L3 stages can be evaluated in the mouse model.
+Six-week old male Balb/c mice and 35-40 gm outbred male mangolian gerbils (jirds) purchased from Charles River Laboratories (Wilmington, MA) were used in these experiments.
+Animals were treated as per the guidelines in the Guide for the Care and Use of Laboratory Animals.
+Humane use of animals in this study and the protocol was approved by the IACUC committee at the College of Medicine, University of Illinois

+Rockford.
+The reason for using two different animal models to test the vaccine formulations is that the B. malayi parasite does not mature into adults in mouse, so vaccine-induced protection against the L3 stages can be evaluated in the mouse model.
 In addition, significant immunological parameters can be measured in mice.
 Conversely, B. malayi parasite develops into mature adult worms in jirds.
 Therefore, we can evaluate vaccine-induced protection against adult worm establishment in jirds.